 Pharmacovigilance guidelines across the globe demand careful evaluation of a drug’s performance, effectiveness, and risks across the entire process, including preclinical development, clinical trials, product approval, and postmarketing surveillance.
 Biopharma companies must properly collect and report adverse effects data, evaluate its relevancy, and implement appropriate responses at every stage.

 Though the stringent regulations for drug research and production require a significant investment, governments around the world are enacting regulatory changes that demand lower-cost production.
-The U.S. is implementing government-mandated price controls3, Germany recently passed a regulation stating that new medicines must cap their price to match patent-protected comparators, and the European Union is proposing a reform that would limit new drugs to a shorter two-year exclusivity period.4
+The U.S. is implementing government-mandated price controls3; Germany recently passed a regulation stating that new medicines must cap their price to match patent-protected comparators, and the European Union is proposing a reform that would limit new drugs to a shorter two-year exclusivity period.4

 These and other stringent regulatory requirements mean that biopharma companies need experienced staff members who know how to skillfully navigate the ever-changing regulatory landscape to ensure compliance while keeping costs low.
 Medix’s expertise in biopharma staffing can streamline the hiring process so employers have easy access to skilled employees.